dodona-edu/dodona-edu.github.io/en/references/judges/README.md

 **Created by:** [Team dodona](mailto:dodona@ugent.be)

 ## Javascript
-Javascript is a judge that can be used for exercises on the javascript programming language.
+Javascript is a judge that can be used for exercises on the JavaScript programming language.
 It is undocumented and has a lot of very usecase specific implementations.
 If you want to create your own javascript exercises, we recommend you to use the [TESTed judge](#tested) instead.\
 **Programing languages:** Javascript\